G-Core/product-documentation/documentation/cloud/database-for-postgresql/manage-postgresql-servers.md

 <img src="https://assets.gcore.pro/docs/cloud/database-for-postgresql/manage-postgresql-servers/manage-postgresql-80.png" alt="manage postgresql configure pg">

 7\. (optionally) Switch on the **Enable High availability** toggle to deploy three replicas with the same configuration to ensure that your database remains accessible even in the event of a server failure.
-If you turn on this feature, select the appropriate eeplication mode:
+If you turn on this feature, select the appropriate replication mode:

 - Asynchronous: In asynchronous replication, servers work independently.
 The primary database sends the changes to the replicas and does not wait for confirmation that the changes have been applied.
 This mode is suitable for scenarios where data consistency with some level of delay is acceptable, though high performance is crucial.